DarrenDV/Waterdeep-Dragon-Heist/lucyus debuffs.md

-Wild magic advantage thing not possible when rolling a wild magic 1 - do a coinflip to see if anything happens minus 1 sorcery point
+Wild magic advantage thing possible when DM allows when rolling a wild magic 1 - do a coinflip to see if anything happens minus 1 sorcery point